AlexPeng1337/Alex-BSE-Portfolio/index.md

 # Voice Assistant with AI

 My project can naturally speak with humans and comprehend their requests by sending it to ChatGPT and speaking the response aloud.
-Using Rasberry Pi, this voice assistant can help with a variety of tasks including with home appliances.
+Using Rasberry Pi, this voice assistant can help with a variety of tasks which the user can ask.
 A modification that can be added to this project is enabling bikers to say "left" or "right" where the robot will turn on a corresponding light to alert drivers behind them which way they are turning.

 | Alex P | Henry M Gunn High School | AI/ML | Rising Sophomore